M G Kizzia

 Benjamin Lincoln, a former C. I. A. office geek who keeps the database and a record of their journey.
 He tends to worry and is not the bravest soul, but sometimes that is an asset.
 His wife, Alexis, was kidnapped by her own father Mingus and dragged back to the beginning of history.
 This prompted the rescue mission which got everyone stuck in the past with the time gates in the time zones as the only option to get home—the long way around, as they say.

 Alexis Lincoln, an elf, Roland’s sister, who became human to marry Benjamin.
 She retained her healing magic when she became human, but magic has its limits.
-For example, it can’t make her father happy with her choices.
+For example, it couldn’t make her father happy with her choices.
+She was the one who got kidnapped and dragged into the deep past where she needed to be rescued.

-Elder Stow, a space traveling, technologically advanced Gott-Druk (Neanderthal) from the future who got thrown back into the past and is forced to make a truce with these ‘humans’ to join them in their journey.
-He believes it is his only chance to get back to the future.
+Elder Stow, a space traveling, technologically advanced Gott-Druk (Neanderthal) from the future who got thrown back into the past.
+He is forced, at first, to make a truce with these ‘humans’ to join them in their journey.
+He has since adjusted to the idea, and believes it is his only chance to get back to the future.

 Major Decker, a former navy seal, now a marine special operations officer who will do all he can to keep everyone alive, even if it means shooting his way back to the twenty-first century.
 He is a skeptic who does not believe half of what they experience—even if he does not know what else to believe.